-California State agencies conduct an annual workforce analysis and a women's earnings report for use in equal employment opportunity and workforce planning efforts.
+California State agencies conduct an annual workforce analysis for use in equal employment opportunity and workforce planning efforts.
 This page includes reports compiled from this data as well as information about the process and instructions for employees conducting the analysis.

 CalHR strives to make employment with the State of California a diverse and fair working environment that is free from discrimination and retaliation.
 The Annual Census of Employees in State Civil Service report provides data on civil service employee demographics, and in some instances, on comparable California labor force and population demographics.
 It indicates how civil service composition changed between a five year period and includes civil service appointment and separation data as well as salary comparisons.
 Further, it shows agency hiring goals for persons with disabilities and for the Upward Mobility Program (UMP) as well as participation levels for UMP and the Limited Examination and Appointment Program (LEAP).

-2014 Annual Census for Employees in State Civil Service
+2021 Annual Census of Employees in State Civil Service

-2015 Annual Census for Employees in State Civil Service
+2020 Annual Census of Employees in State Civil Service

 Departmental Civil Service Demographic Statistical Reports

 Statewide Civil Service Demographic Statistical Reports

 1. Workforce Composition: departments conduct an analysis of significant underutilizations among racial/ethnic and gender groups.